Top of the page

 Cardiac catheterization is a procedure your doctor uses to see images and get information about your child's heart and blood vessels from the inside.
 Your doctor can diagnose and sometimes treat heart problems with this procedure.

 Your child will get medicine to help your child relax or sleep.

 The doctor then puts a thin tube into a blood vessel, typically in your child's groin or neck.
 This tube is called a catheter.
 The doctor will move the catheter through the blood vessel to the heart.
 A dye can be put into the catheter.
 The doctor can take X-ray pictures of the dye as it moves through your child's heart and blood vessels.

-If the doctor is going to fix a heart problem, special tools are moved through the catheter to the heart.
-The doctor uses these tools to fix the problem.
-Then the tools and the catheter are removed.
+If the doctor is going to repair a heart problem, special tools are moved through the catheter to the heart.
+The doctor uses these tools to repair the problem.

 Your child might be able to go home the same day.
 If the procedure is more complex, your child might stay in the hospital overnight.